Azure/azure-sdk-for-go/sdk/azidentity/README.md

 accept a credential instance when they are constructed, and use that credential to authenticate requests.

-The `azidentity` module focuses on OAuth authentication with Azure Active Directory (AAD).
-It offers a variety of credential types capable of acquiring an Azure AD access token.
+The `azidentity` module focuses on OAuth authentication with Microsoft Entra ID.
+It offers a variety of credential types capable of acquiring a Microsoft Entra access token.
 See [Credential Types](#credential-types "Credential Types") for a list of this module's credential types.

 ### DefaultAzureCredential